Support Us

 Acceptance

 The research shows that disbelief was heightened immediately following the death.
-Whereas, yearning, anger and depression heightened four to six months following the death and acceptance after six months.
+Whereas, yearning, anger, and depression were heightened for four to six months following the death and acceptance after six months.

-Regardless of theories, studies or research, we do want to emphasize there is no absolute.
-And while “yearning” is said to peak between 4-6 months post-death, we believe that it’s normal to have moments of intense grief as triggers remind us of our loved one despite the number of years passed.
+Regardless of theories, studies, or research, we do want to emphasize that there is no absolute.
+And while “yearning” is said to peak between 4-6 months post-death, we believe that it’s normal to have moments of intense grief as triggers remind us of our loved one, despite the number of years passed.

 HealGrief.org